ZhenyingZhu/StudyNotes/AIAndData.md

 Let AI work stable.

+- Execution loop: get input, call model, check what tool to use, use the tool, feed output as input
+- tool integration
+- sandboxing and guardrails
+- state and memory management

 Should define the context and outcome clear.
 Don't give a too big task.

 Define the role, objection, fixed fast (don't derive for enforcing it to ask), success criterion, process